hakusaro/email-to-DayOne/README.md

 I told someone that I would build an Android client for Day One once.
 This is a much easier solution to deal with.

+**Please don't use this.** Day One 2.0 has IFTTT support that's 100x better than using this script.
+It's faster, easier, and much, much better to setup.

 ### Features

 _Features that are italicized are not implemented yet._